Enjoy a carefree lifestyle

 Your interests, desires and personal goals are unique, and we’re here to help nurture them.
 With so many things to do—on and off campus—becoming a Foxdale resident means enjoying plentiful opportunities for you to be you.

-The Community Building, the heart of the Foxdale community, is the gathering place where residents meet friends for meals; pick up their mail; attend lectures, concerts and meetings; and more.
+The Community Center, the heart of the Foxdale community, is the gathering place where residents meet friends for meals; pick up their mail; attend lectures, concerts and meetings; and more.
 Here, you can work in the computer lab or woodshop, and participate in activities such as painting, needlework, and bridge.